spareknobs/diysynthworkshop/README.md

-# diysynthworkshop
+# DIY Synth Workshop

-repo for the DIY Synth Workshop - 2023 Edition
+Repository of the Arduino code for the DIY Synth Workshop - 2023 Edition

+spare knobs [2023]